plblum/jivs/planning/ModelRules Design Overview.md

 Typical responsibilities:

-* Run Jivs validation through ValidationManager using the applicable shared configuration
+* Run Jivs validation through ValueHostsManager using the applicable shared configuration
 * Collect IssuesFound for any Jivs validation failures
 * Run server-only security checks
 * Run server-only pre-save business checks
 * Attempt save only when appropriate
-* Map save failures into IssuesFound, passed in through `ValidationManager.addExternalIssuesFound()`.
+* Map save failures into IssuesFound, passed in through `ValueHostsManager.addExternalIssuesFound()`.
 * Return success and/or error payloads to the client

 ---